Non i.i.d. data#

 print(f"The mean R2 is: {test_score.mean():.2f} Β± {test_score.std():.2f}")

-In conclusion, it is really important to not use an out of the shelves cross-validation strategy which do not respect some assumptions such as having i.i.d data.
-It might lead to absurd results which could make think that a predictive model might work.
+In conclusion, it is really important not to carelessly use a cross-validation strategy which do not respect some assumptions such as having i.i.d data.
+It might lead to misleading outcomes, creating the false impression that a predictive model performs well when it may not be the case in the intended real-world scenario.